ietf-wg-privacypass/base-drafts/drafts/draft-svaldez-pp-http-api/draft-svaldez-pp-http-api.md

 rotation, the log operator SHOULD enforce limits on how many active commitments exist and how quickly the commitments are being rotated.
 Clients SHOULD reject configurations/commitments that violate their requirements for avoiding user segregation.
+These considerations are discussed as part of {{draft-davidson-pp-architecture}}.

 ## Server Configuration Retrieval {#config-retrieval}